Walter Moberly (engineer): Career

-After 1865, he left the province and worked in the mining fields of Utah.
+After 1865, he left the province and worked in the mining fields of the Utah Territory.

 In 1871, when British Columbia was about to enter Confederation with Canada, one of the terms was a promise by Canada to build a railway across the continent.
 Moberly was sought out by Joseph Trutch, British Columbia's first provincial Lieutenant-Governor, and invited back to organize surveys for the railway.
 His survey crews headed out into the wilderness on the day the province joined confederation.
 Moberly's survey crews were responsible for the territory around what is now Eagle Pass, Revelstoke, and Golden.
 From the time of his discovery of Eagle Pass, he formed the conviction that this was the best route for the railway.
 However, Sandford Fleming, Chief Engineer of the railway project, asked Moberly to relocate his crews north to the Yellowhead Pass for the 1872 season.
 Moberly was very frustrated with these orders requiring him to abandon his preferred route.

 After the 1873 survey season, Moberly left the Canadian Pacific Survey and moved to Manitoba.
 He continued to do private survey work there.

 Moberly was very bitter towards Major A.B.
 Rogers, who was credited with discovering the Rogers Pass through the Selkirk Mountains in 1881.
 Moberly argued that while discovering Eagle Pass, he had explored the Illecillewaet River and that his journals aided Rogers in his exploration of the pass.

 In 1898, Moberly would return to British Columbia and stayed in Vancouver to retire.
 He would die there in 1915.